 Pallet wood is durable, versatile and readily available (often for free if you know where to look).
-With a little imagination and the right tools, pallet wood can be transformed into a range of fabulous functional items for the home or garden.
+With a little imagination and the right tools, you can transform pallet wood into a range of fabulous functional items for the home or garden.
 From space-saving verticle planters to gorgeous garden pathways to stylish shelving units, here's our pick of the best pallet wood upcycling projects from the Candide community.

-Instead of shelling out on pricey garden furniture, @everydaygirl has created this cozy pallet loveseat.
-It's amazing what a lick of paint and a few well placed cushions can do - even Mylo the dog is impressed.
-When building pallet furniture remember to do your measurements first.
+Instead of shelling out on pricey garden furniture, @everydaygirl has created this cosy pallet loveseat.
+It's amazing what a lick of paint and a few well-placed cushions can do - even Mylo the dog is impressed.
+When building pallet furniture, remember to do your measurements first.
 Consider at what time of day you're most likely to be using it and where the sun will be at that point.

 If you're short on floor space, why not grow upwards instead?
 The vertical herb planter is a popular choice among Candide users.
-Some plant directly into the natural troughs of the pallet while others prefer to attach pots like @knowlessa has done.
+Some plant directly into the pallet's natural troughs, while others prefer to attach pots like @knowlessa has done.
 This simple pallet herb planter makes for a sensory addition to a compact kitchen garden.
 The addition of labels ensures you don't pick the wrong herb and doubles up as a learning tool for children.

 Read our tips for creating a verticle pallet vegetable garden here

 Wood pallet walls are all the rage, and it's easy to see why when you can create something as lovely as this fence by @enthusiastic_begonia.
-Not only is it a useful for screening purposes, it also doubles up as a planter, making it a great way to do away with dull bare fence panels.
+Not only is it useful for screening purposes, but it also doubles up as a planter, making it a great way to do away with dull, bare fence panels.